IIIF/api/source/api/presentation/2.0/index.md

 The following are __not__ within scope:

   * The discovery or selection of interesting digitized objects is not directly supported, however hooks to reference further resources are available.
-  * Search within the object is not supported by the Presentation API; however this will be covered by a further related specification.
+  * Search within the object is not supported by the Presentation API; however this will be covered by a future IIIF specification.

-Note that in the following descriptions, "[physical] object" is used to refer to a physical object that has been digitized or the born-digital compound object, and "resources" refer to the digital resources that are the result of that digitization or creation process.
+Note that in the following descriptions, "[physical] object" is used to refer to a physical object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources that are the result of that digitization or digital creation process.

 ##  2. Motivating Use Cases

-There are many different types of digitized resources, from ancient scrolls to modern newspapers, from medieval manuscripts to printed books, and from large maps to small photographs.
+There are many different types of digitized or digital compound objects, from ancient scrolls to modern newspapers, from medieval manuscripts to online comics, and from large maps to small photographs.
 Many of them bear texts, sometimes difficult to read either due to the decay of the physical object or lack of understanding of the script or language.
-The following use cases are motivations for this specification.
+These use cases are described in a separate [document][use-case-doc]

-* A medieval manuscript that has had each page digitized, and the user should be able to step from the first page through to the end to view the images
-* An early printed book that has had each page digitized and the transcribed text associated with each page.
-* A large map where the image depicting it can be zoomed and panned for ease of inspection.
-* A digitized newspaper with the text extracted automatically by Optical Character Recognition and linked to the individual line in its depiction
-* A photograph, digitized front and back.
-* A manuscript that has been disbound and is now separated across different institutions, some of which have digitized their leaves.
-* An important diary that has had multiple digitizations over time as technology improves, any of which should be available to the user to compare
-* A painting that has been re-used by erasing the original and painting over top of it, where the original artwork can be recovered using modern techniques of multi-spectral imaging.
-* A manuscript where different, multi-spectral images of a single page, taken for the text reconstruction, are available to be displayed.
-* A letter where pages are known to have existed, but have been lost or still exist but are too fragile to digitize without destroying them.
-* Objects that are not basically rectangular.
-* A page where only fragments of it remain, and they are not rectangular.
-These fragments are often digitized together, regardless of the page that they originally came from, and must be able to be associated with the correct pages separately.
-* The same fragment, where the text is known from other witnesses, or can be otherwise inferred, which should be associated in the display of the object even though the physical content no longer exists.
-* Older projects which only digitized the "interesting" sections of an object, such as the interesting or famous parts.
-Equivalently, they may have digitized those sections in more detail, and the rest to a lower quality.
-* Disagreement between scholars as to the correct reconstruction of an object.
-* A score where the music has been transcribed into modern notation, which should be associated with the page in the same way as transcribed text.
-* The same score, where the music has been performed and recorded, which should be associated with the page so that the performance can be played to the user.
-* Transcription of diagrams, formulae, charts or tables into individual images, or other digitally accessible resources.
-* Structured texts, including chapters, sections, verses, books, articles, texts, where the structure is important for navigation around the document.
-* Manuscripts that have been re-ordered, intentionally or otherwise, over time and the different sequences of pages are known.
-* Books that have had additional fly-leaves or other artifacts added to them over time which are now historically important, but the user should be able to display the object as it was before they were added.
-* Pages with foldouts, curtains or other additions that can be dynamically interacted with by the user to experience the different states that the object can be in.
-* Multiple transcriptions, editions, translations or other sets of information that should be associated with the digitized object in a coherent and consistent fashion.

-Collectively these use cases require a model in which one can characterize the digitized object (via the _manifest_ resource), the order in which individual pages or surfaces are presented (the _sequence_ resource), and the individual pages or surfaces (_canvas_ resources).
-Each canvas may have images and/or texts associated with it (_content_ resources) to allow the page to be rendered.
-An object may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a _range_ resource) or there may be groups of content resource above the page level, such as all of the texts that make up a single transcription of a manuscript (a _layer_ resource).
+Collectively the use cases require a model in which one can characterize the object (via the _manifest_ resource), the order in which individual surfaces or views are presented (the _sequence_ resource), and the individual surfaces or views (_canvas_ resources).
+Each canvas may have images and/or other content resources associated with it (_content_ resources) to allow the view to be rendered.
+An object may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a _range_ resource) or there may be groups of content resource above the page level, such as all of the texts that make up a single edition of a book (a _layer_ resource).
+These resource types, along with their properties, make up the IIIF Presentation API.

-The need for these conceptual components, shown in italics above, was recognized in earlier work concerned with viewing complex digitized manuscripts.
-The IIIF Presentation model is derived from this earlier work but has been extended to meet the additional practical needs when viewing and navigating other types of digitized content.
-The components and their use are described in the following sections.

 ##  3. Primary Resource Types